What are the Functions & Objectives of the World Bank?

 iii.
 The remaining 80% is deposited by the member country on demand by the World Bank.

 World Bank Lending to India:

-India has been borrowing from the World Bank for various projects in the area of poverty reduction, infrastructure and rural development etc. IDA funds are one of the most concessional external loans for government of India and are largely used in the social sector projects that contribute to the achievement of the millennium development goals.
+India has been borrowing from the World Bank for various projects in the area of poverty reduction, infrastructure and rural development etc. IDA funds are one of the most concessional external loans for the government of India and are largely used in the social sector projects that contribute to the achievement of the millennium development goals.
 The first World Bank loan to India was in 1948 of US$ 86 bn.
-The debt disbursed and outstanding as on March 2011 for IBRD is US$ 11.28 and for IDA it is US$ 27 bn.
+The debt disbursed and outstanding as of March 2011 for IBRD is US$ 11.28 and for IDA it is US$ 27 bn.

 World Bank has sanctioned 75% of its loans to developing countries of AFRICA, Asia and Latin America while only 25% was given to developed nations of Europe.
 But still, it is believed by most nations that the developed countries do have a good command of the governing body of the World Bank because of their largest contribution to the exchequer of the bank.